solspace/ee-freeform/documentation/common-issues.md

 ## How many sites can I use Freeform on? <a href="#site-license" id="site-license" class="docs-anchor">#</a>

 Each purchase of Freeform entitles you to use it on one site (including dev/staging copies of the site).
 For every additional site you wish to use it on, you'll need to purchase additional licenses.

+## If I switch from Classic to Next, will all of my data move over with it too? <a href="#classic-next-transition" id="classic-next-transition" class="docs-anchor">#</a>

+Freeform Next was completely rebuilt from scratch, and while it of course contains much of the same functionality as Classic, it's actually a whole new add-on.
+Because of this, along with the drastic changes we made in the architecture of Next, there currently is no migration path.
+We are however in the process of making a migration path that will be available in the not-to-distant future.
+In the meantime, because Freeform Next has a different module name and the add-on folder is named `freeform_next`, it means that it won't conflict with classic Freeform installs in anyway.
+This allows you to explore and try Freeform Next out and/or transition from Classic to Next at a comfortable pace.
+You could even keep Classic around for legacy viewing of submissions too.

+## Can I run Freeform Classic and Next at the same time? <a href="#classic-next" id="classic-next" class="docs-anchor">#</a>

+The simple answer is, YES!
+The longer answer is...
+Freeform Next has a different module name and the add-on folder is named `freeform_next`.
+This means that it won't conflict with classic Freeform installs in anyway.
+This allows you to explore and try Freeform Next out and/or transition from Classic to Next at a comfortable pace.
+You could even keep Classic around for legacy viewing of submissions too (as there currently isn't a migration path from Classic to Next yet).

 ## What kind of email notifications can I send? <a href="#email-notification-options" id="email-notification-options" class="docs-anchor">#</a>